zachphillips/zachphillips.github.com/_posts/2010-11-20-ipod-to-the-face.markdown

 However, as simple as the concept of chroma-keying is, I find when I told people I would just shoot the iPod later and then put it in this shot, I was met with blank stares and "Whatever you say"s and "I don't know how you are going to do that, but okay"s.

-So I thought I may as well put up a quick screencast to describe how this is done.
+So I thought I may as well put up a quick screencast to describe how this is done:

+<iframe src="http://player.vimeo.com/video/17032554" frameborder="0"> </iframe>

 >This is not a tutorial.
 If you want to learn how to do a simple chroma key composite, there are a million resources out there for you.
 This video is intended only to help people understand what this is, and how simple it can be when you have the right tools.